janav-cloud/sim-f1/README.md

 ## 📊 Outputs
 - Individual Race Results CSV: Includes detailed simulation results per race.
 - Aggregated Summary CSV: Shows average positions, DNF rates, and probabilities of finishing in each position.
+- Complete logs containing information about the race simulation circuit wise.

 ### 📌 Notes
 - Only drivers with complete data across all three CSVs will be simulated.